-Semester hour credits are available for Water Aerobics, Water Volleyball, Deep Water Running, Water Walking and Fundamental Swimming for non swimmers only.
-Pool located on the east end of Alumni Hall on basement level and has two entrances (South, The Piazza near the fountain and North, College Street via the green canopy).
-The year round pool is heated and available to students for PED classes and recreational activities such as Liquid Abs, Oodles of Work, Athletic Interval Training, Resistance/Strength Training, and Water Pilates.
+Semester hour credits are available for Water Aerobics, Water Volleyball, Deep Water Running, Water Walking and Fundamental Swimming for non swimmers.
+The pool is located on the east end of Alumni Hall on basement level and has two entrances (South, The Piazza near the fountain and North, College Street via the green canopy).
+The year round pool is heated and available to students for PED classes and activities such as Liquid Abs, Oodles of Work, Athletic Interval Training, and Resistance/Strength Training.
 For more information visit the pool website at www.mc.edu/aquatics/ or contact the Pool Office, Telephone: 601.925.3491 or 601.925.3492 or e-mail milling@mc.edu.